I got an interesting question the other day:

 All of this causes you to eat much more food and calories.

 In Italy, people also walk a lot more, especially after a meal.

-I’ve stated in my previous articles, simply taking a 10-15 walk after each meal, will do wonders for weight loss, improving your blood sugar, and reducing stress hormones.
+I’ve stated in my previous articles, that simply taking a 10-15 walk after each meal, will do wonders for weight loss, supporting healthy blood sugar, and reducing stress hormones.

 Again, optimal hormonal balance = better fat loss because the foods get digested and absorbed better.
 They’re used for energy, fuel, and repair, rather than fat storage.

 Italian foods and the preparation of foods also have much fewer lectins, which again, cause inflammation and hormonal imbalances.